|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 We can live quite well with only one kidney and some people live a healthy life even though born with one missing.
-But while bones can break, muscles can waste away and the brain can sleep without risk to life, if both of your kidneys fail, as happens in end stage kidney failure, bone, muscle or brain can not carry on.
+But while bones can break, muscles can waste away and the brain can sleep without risk to life, if both of your kidneys fail, as happens in end stage kidney failure, the body dies without life saving dialysis.

 How do our kidneys work?

-Think of your kidneys as an extremely sophisticated, waste disposal system, which sorts non-recyclable waste from recyclable waste, 24 hours a day, 7 days a week, while also cleaning your blood.
-Much of this waste is produced by the body as it processes the food you eat.
+The kidneys play a major role in maintaining your general health and wellbeing.
+Think of them as an extremely sophisticated, environmentally friendly, waste disposal system which sorts non‐recyclable waste from recyclable waste, 24 hours a day, seven days a week, while also cleaning your blood.

 Most people are born with two kidneys, each one about the size of an adult fist, are bean-shaped and weigh around 150 grams each.
 The kidneys are located at both sides of your backbone just under the rib cage or above the small of your back.
 They are protected from injury by a large padding of fat, your lower ribs and several muscles.